serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

-    C:\> docker run -it --rm --volumes-from teamcity-data ubuntu ls bin   core  etc   lib    media  opt   root  sbin  sys       tmp  var boot  dev   home  lib64  mnt    proc  run   srv   ``teamcity``  usr
+    C:\> docker run -it --rm --volumes-from teamcity-data ubuntu ls bin   core  etc   lib    media  opt   root  sbin  sys       tmp  var boot  dev   home  lib64  mnt    proc  run   srv   *teamcity*  usr

 We map the volumes from our newly created teamcity-data container into a new ubuntu container and we run ls. we can see the `teamcity` folder, mounted from our teamcity-data container.

 ## Postgres

-Postgres is quite straight forward. we'll start the postgres conainter, and take the volume from our postgres-data container :
+Postgres is quite straight forward.
+We willll start the postgres container, and take the volume from our postgres-data container :

     docker run --volumes-from postgres-data \
       --name tc-postgres \
       -e POSTGRES_PASSWORD=<password_here> \
       -e PGDATA=/postgres/pgdata postgres

-postgres image uses some environment variables during setup to define the password and the data folder for our db. the user is postgres by default.
+The postgres image uses some environment variables during setup to define the password and the data folder for our db.
+The user is postgres by default.
+That's what is provided after the -e parameter.

-that's about it.
+And that's about it.
 Now we get :

     C:\> docker ps
     CONTAINER ID     IMAGE       COMMAND                  CREATED       STATUS       PORTS       NAMES